-Gluten can hide in unexpected places such as in medication, lotions, and yes, cough drops.
-If you have celiac disease or gluten intolerance, it is important to know which cough drops are safe to consume.
+Gluten is a protein found in wheat and other grains.
+It is sometimes added to products for shape and consistency.
+Gluten can hide in unexpected places, such as in medication, lotions, and, yes, cough drops.
+If you have a gluten intolerance, it is important to know which cough drops are safe to consume.

-Many cough drops exist that are naturally gluten-free or gluten has purposely been eliminated from the ingredient list.
-Either way, those with celiac disease should always double check the ingredient list for gluten-containing ingredients.
+Many cough drops are naturally gluten-free, or gluten has purposely been eliminated from the ingredient list.
+Those with celiac disease or gluten intolerance should always double-check the ingredient list for gluten-containing ingredients.

 Ricola Cough Drops

-According to Ricola, "all Ricola products are considered gluten-free under the Codex Standard and are therefore suited for persons with gluten intolerance."
+According to Ricola, "all Ricola products are considered gluten-free under the Codex Standard."
+The Codex Standard states that the product does not contain more than 20mg/kg of gluten.
 Some of the most popular varieties include Cherry Honey, Lemon Mint, and Honey Herb.
-Ricola cough drops can be purchased at CVS and other drug stores locations for about $3.00.
+The company also offers oral anesthetic drops.

 Nature's Way Organic Sambucus Zinc Lozenges